ibm-cloud-docs/containers/cs_clusters.md

 - [Deploy an app in your cluster.](/docs/containers?topic=containers-app#app_cli)
 - [Set up your own private registry in {{site.data.keyword.cloud_notm}} to store and share Docker images with other users.](/docs/services/Registry?topic=registry-getting-started)
 - [Set up the cluster autoscaler](/docs/containers?topic=containers-ca#ca) to automatically add or remove worker nodes from your worker pools based on your workload resource requests.
-- Control who can create pods in your cluster with [pod security policies](/docs/containers?topic=containers-psp).
+- Control who can create pods in your cluster with [pod security policies (PSPs)](/docs/containers?topic=containers-psp).
 - Enable the [Istio](/docs/containers?topic=containers-istio) and [Knative](/docs/containers?topic=containers-serverless-apps-knative) managed add-ons to extend your cluster capabilities.

 Then, you can check out the following network configuration steps for your cluster setup: